 Debt After Retirement

-Of the participants in a Transamerica Center for Retirement survey who say they expect to work past 65, 35% can’t afford to retire because they haven’t saved enough.
+It is not uncommon for seniors to get a part-time job past retirement or not plan on retiring at all because they haven’t saved enough.
 Still, others report they don’t plan to retire at all.
 According to the Pew Research Center, more baby boomers are working past retirement compared to previous generations at the same age.

 Right now, there’s no clear indication that baby boomers will catch a break with student loans.
 Thus, Tretina urges seniors to weigh all their options before borrowing student loans.
 “If you’re thinking about taking out student loans, either for your child or for you to go back to school, think twice about that decision,” she says.
 “Unless you have a hefty emergency fund and are on track to meet your retirement savings goals, taking out student loan debt can hurt your financial future.”